NavigationContentFooter

 Installing Upbound Universal Crossplane

-Open a terminal and run the following up uxp install command to install Upbound Universal Crossplane (UXP).
-You should have an output similar to the following:
+Run the following up uxp install command to install the latest stable version of Upbound Universal Crossplane (UXP).
+Ensure you have version 1.12.0 or higher:

 Installing the provider into your Kubernetes cluster